 A simple example of a cross-listed course:

-- Undergrad students enroll in LIT 462; Master's students enroll in LIT 519.
+- Undergrad students enroll in WRI352; Master's students enroll in WRI522.

 - The two courses share a schedule and several other features.

-- Certain assignments are given to LIT462; others to LIT519.
-The two courses share most of the assignments and other course content.
+- Certain assignments are given to WRI352; others to WRI522.
+The two courses share most of the assignments and all other course content—lessons, discussions, etc.

 Setting up a cross-listed course

-Cross-listed courses are managed on the Info view of an existing course.
+Cross-listed courses are managed on the Settings view of a course that has already been added to an academic term.

 - Add a course to an academic term according to the instructions provided in this article.

-- Go to the new course's Info view.
+- Go to the new course's Settings view.

 - Click Course next to the course abbreviation.